Olive Processing Information

 The above standard costs include a compulsory national research development and extension levy of 3.1 cents per kilogram of olives processed, which all olive processors have to pay annually.
 The funds generated are used to support the Australian olive industry.

 The oil content of most olives is usually between 15-20 % and is dependent on the variety, ripeness and water content of fruit.
 For example 100 kg of olives will usually produce 15 to 20 litres of oil and cost $55 (inc. GST).
 In general 5-7.5 kg of fresh olives are needed to produce 1 litre of oil.
-The processing cost to produce 1 litre of oil would therefore be between $2.75 and $3.67 (inc. GST) depending on oil content.
+The processing cost to produce 1 litre of oil would therefore be between $2.75 and $3.67 (inc. GST) depending on oil content of olives.

 Bookings can be made from the beginning of February.
 Please phone us as early as possible to make a booking so we can accommodate you and allocate a day most suitable for you.
 Also if you are planning to bring multiple batches during the season, make multiple bookings ahead of time.
 Bookings can always be changed if you think your olives are not ready closer to the booked date.
 We are usually flat out during the processing season so we generally can’t accommodate late bookings.
 Also please don’t phone us if you have already picked your olives, we are usually booked out weeks if not months prior.
 Book in early and then pick to avoid disappointment.